 Sustainable Health Review

-- There was also a report commissioned on person centred services addressing the interface between aged care, disability and mental health services which you can read here
+- A report on the interface between aged care, disability and mental health services which you can read here

 HCC Consumer Engagement Project

 In addition to the engagement undertaken by WA Health, we were funded to undertake a range of engagement activities.
 We ran a survey through social media.
 We also held sessions in Perth with community members from culturally and linguistically diverse communities, and were welcomed by the Langford Aboriginal Association to talk about the Review.
 We visited three regional areas in person, and 15 virtually through our state’s Community Resource Centre network.
 The data collected from these engagements was developed into this report for the Sustainable Health Review Panel to inform its final report.

 Pip Brennan, Executive Director, Health Consumers’ Council, Panel Member, Sustainable Health Review